Gluten Free Sourdough Bread RecipeCrusty, Tangy, and Made with Whole Grain Flours

 Gluten Free Sourdough Brown Bread

-I like to use a combination of brown rice, sorghum, and teff flour in my bread.
-The brown rice flour provides moisture as it absorbs water, and helps to bind the other flours together.
-The sorghum flour is a hearty flour similar in nutritional value to whole wheat that provides just a hint of sweetness.
-And the teff flour is likewise a very hearty wholemeal flour that gives the bread a beautiful brown color and tastes just a little bit caramelly.
+I like to use a combination of brown rice flour, sorghum flour, and teff flour in this bread.
+The brown rice flour absorbs water well, helps hold the dough together, and gives the loaf a softer texture.
+Sorghum flour is a hearty whole grain flour with a mild flavor and just a hint of natural sweetness.
+Teff flour is also a deeply flavorful whole grain flour; it gives the bread its beautiful brown color and adds a slightly earthy, almost caramel-like flavor.

 The binders

-This recipe relies upon a combination of psyllium husk and flaxseed or chia seed to bind the other ingredients together and hold moisture.
+This recipe relies on a combination of psyllium husk and either flaxseed or chia seed to bind the dough together and hold moisture.
 In the absence of gluten, binders are incredibly important.
-Many recipes call for xantham gum, guar gum, or a flour mix that includes one of the two for this reason.
-I am not a fan of either gum - while not "unnatural" ingredients, they do not seem particularly food-like either.
-Psyllium husk - which as its name suggests, is the seed husks of a plant native to the Mediterranean and India - provides a great alternative.
-When allowed given adequate water, psyllium husk forms an elastic gel which mimics the stretchiness gluten usually imparts to dough.
-Bread dough made with psyllium husk can, with care, be shaped like wheated dough, and avoids the crumbly dry texture often associated with gluten free breads.
+Many gluten-free recipes use xanthan gum, guar gum, or a flour blend that already includes one of the two for this reason.
+I am not a fan of either gum.
+While they are not "unnatural" ingredients, they are processed ingredients, and do not seem particularly food-like to me.

 I use the whole psyllium husks in my baking, and the measurement given reflects that.
 You can also buy psyllium husk powder.
 If you do decide to use psyllium husk powder instead, then you only need to use 4 tablespoons on this recipe.